jwmason/jwmason/README.md

 # Mason Wong 🚀

 Welcome to my GitHub!
-I'm a Computer Science major at the University of California, Irvine, with a passion for developing innovative solutions that leverage the latest technologies.
-I thrive on challenges and enjoy collaborating on projects that make a difference.
+I'm a 2nd year Computer Science major at the University of California, Irvine, with a passion for developing innovative solutions that leverage the latest technologies.

 ## 🎓 Education
 - **Bachelor of Science in Computer Science**